MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 NOTES:
-   All relevant instances of TeamsUpgradePolicy are built into the system, so there is a corresponding New cmdlet.
+   All relevant instances of TeamsUpgradePolicy are built into the system, so there is no corresponding New cmdlet.
    Instances with mode set to SfBWithTeamsCollab are not yet functional.
 From a routing perspective, this will behave like SfBOnly mode.
    When granting TeamsUpgradePolicy, you must also grant the corresponding instances of TeamsInteropPolicy, as described below.